How To Download YouTube Playlist Using Python

 The start parameter set to 1 to start counting from 1 instead of 0 because you're going to use the index in the filenames.
 Thus it makes sense to start from 1.

-Next, create a YouTube object for each video using its watch URL, and specify to use OAuth for authentication:
+Next, create a YouTube object for each video using its watch URL:

 Filter the available video streams to select the one with the desired resolution, and get its filename:

-Determine the full path and filename for the video file, and check if it already exists.
+Check if the video already exists.
 If it does, skip downloading this video and move on to the next one:

 video_path = os.path.join(playlist_name, video_filename)